Fog 57°

 COUNCIL & MANAGER REPORTS

-There are three ordinances for Introduction:
+There are (6) ordinances for Second Reading/Public Hearing:

 CONSENT AGENDA